Ty Sambrailo: Atlanta Falcons

 On September 1, 2017, Sambrailo was traded to the Atlanta Falcons in exchange for a 2018 fifth round draft pick.
 He played in 15 games for the Falcons in 2017, starting two at right tackle in place of the injured Ryan Schraeder.

 In 2018, Sambrailo played in all 16 games, starting three at right tackle and one at left guard.

 On February 19, 2019, Sambrailo signed a three-year contract extension with the Falcons.
 After splitting reps with rookie Kaleb McGary at right tackle in Week 1, Sambrailo was named a backup tackle.
-On December 29, 2019, Sambrailo caught his first career touchdown from Matt Ryan against the Tampa Bay Buccaneers.
+On December 29, Sambrailo caught his first career touchdown from Matt Ryan against the Tampa Bay Buccaneers.

 The Falcons released Sambrailo on March 16, 2020.

 Tennessee Titans

 On March 25, 2020, Sambrailo signed with the Tennessee Titans.
-After entering the 2020 season as the Titans swing tackle, he was named the starting left tackle in Week 7 after an injury to Taylor Lewan.
-He was placed on injured reserve on November 24, 2020.
+After entering the season as the Titans' swing tackle, he was named the starting left tackle in Week 7 after an injury to Taylor Lewan.
+Sambrailo was placed on injured reserve on November 24.

 Sambrailo re-signed with the Titans on March 22, 2021.

-On October 12, 2021, Sambrailo announced his retirement.
+He made four appearances (one start) for Tennessee.
+On October 12, Sambrailo announced his retirement from professional football.